Skip to content

 4. Are there any other competing compounds that seem to have similar benefits with lower risk?

-Over 15 years ago when we received multiple patents describing the use of a combination of two magnesium sources, high dose riboflavin, and special extracts of feverfew for prophylaxis of migraines, butterbur had not yet been shown in a randomized clinical trial to be effective for migraine prophylaxis.
-Of course back in 2002, when the study by Lipton et al was published showing efficacy, I paid a lot of attention to butterbur and strongly considered creating an additional formula or adding it to our existing patented combination (now known as Akeso’s MigreLief with Puracol™).
-Since the release of our Original MigreLief with Puracol™ we have formulated new products with additional ingredients, for example, MigreLief+M for menstrual/hormonal migraines and MigreLief-NOW a fast-acting “as needed” formula, yet none of our products contain butterbur.
+Over 27 years ago when we received multiple patents describing the use of a combination of two magnesium sources, high dose riboflavin, and special extracts of feverfew to nutritionally support migraine sufferers, butterbur had not yet been shown in a randomized clinical trial to be effective for migraine sufferers.
+Of course back in 2002, when the study by Lipton et al was published showing efficacy, I paid a lot of attention to butterbur and strongly considered creating an additional formula or adding it to our existing patented combination (now known as MigreLief with Puracol™).
+Since the release of our Original MigreLief with Puracol™ we have formulated new products with additional ingredients, for example, Children’s MigreLief, MigreLief+M for menstrual/hormonal migraines and MigreLief-NOW a fast-acting “as needed” formula for neurological comfort, yet none of our products contain butterbur.

 Butterbur leaf

 It was clear that the response to butterbur was favorable and by not offering it in one of our products we would be losing out on the additional revenue it was sure to generate.
 Nevertheless, we decided never to use butterbur in any of our products.
-We could never get comfortable with the fact that we had to rely on a manufacturing process to consistently remove the Hepato-toxic and carcinogenic pyrrolizidine alkaloids that are found in unprocessed butterbur.
-Of course, this was just our company’s decision, and many companies and healthcare professionals used or recommended butterbur.
-In fact, the American Academy of Neurology and the American Headache Society supported butterbur.
-As healthcare professionals, we all try to stay current on as much of the medical literature and reporting as possible.
+We could never get comfortable with the fact that we had to rely on a manufacturing process to consistently remove the hepato-toxic and carcinogenic pyrrolizidine alkaloids that are found in unprocessed butterbur.
+Of course, this was just our company’s decision, and some companies and healthcare professionals used or recommended butterbur.
+In fact, the American Academy of Neurology and the American Headache Society supported butterbur at one time before they withdrew there support in 2015 due to safety concerns.
+As healthcare professionals, it is important to stay current on as much of the medical literature and reporting as possible.

 In the last few years, much new information has surfaced regarding butterbur and we are providing you with links to that third-party information to enable you to make the best decisions for your patients (see below).